Im-Mohammed/Digital_Image_Processing/README.md

 python "Sobel Operator.py"
 ```

-Make sure the relevant image files are in the same folder.

----

 ## 🙋‍♂️ About Me

 Hi, I'm **Mohammed** 👋
--An enthusiastic learner passionate about AI, Data Science, and building real-world applications that make tech easier to understand.
+An enthusiastic learner passionate about AI, Data Science, and building real-world applications that make tech easier to understand.

+I'm always exploring new ways to simplify complex ideas and make them accessible to everyone — whether that's through clean code, detailed walkthroughs, or interactive demos.

 ---

-## ⭐️ If You Like This

-* Give the repo a ⭐️
-* Fork it and try your own experiments
+## 🤝 Let's Connect or Collaborate

+Have ideas, suggestions, or improvements?
+Feel free to open an issue or start a discussion — I’d love to hear from you!